 However, some technical institutes also provide apprenticeship programs that give candidates adequate training.
 Depending on the industry and organization, the specific maintenance and operational knowledge required varies.
 Also, licensing requirements vary from state to state.

 The most popular training and certification programs for the positions include:

 - Certified Reliability Engineer (CRE): Offered by the American Society for Quality (ASQ), CRE certification is awarded to reliability engineers who have demonstrated technical knowledge in the discipline.
 CRE is an exam-based program that tests one’s knowledge of numerical and analytical concepts of reliability engineering.

 - Certified Maintenance & Reliability Professional (CMRP): The Society for Maintenance and Reliability Professionals (SMRP) offers this certification to test management and leadership skills along with practical knowledge.

-- Certified Reliability Leader (CRL): This certification is offered by the Association of Asset Management Professionals (AMP).
-The CRL focuses on the added components of social responsibility, economic prosperity, and environmental sustainability.
+- Certified Reliability Leader (CRL): Offered by the Association of Asset Management Professionals (AMP), the CRL focuses on the added components of social responsibility, economic prosperity, and environmental sustainability.
 The exam-based certification also tests the candidate’s knowledge of asset condition management, reliability leadership, maintenance, work execution management, and asset management.